goadesign/clue/instrument/README.md

 * `grpc.request.count`: Counter of requests.
 * `grpc.error.count`: Counter of error responses.
-* `grpc.request.duration.ms`: Histogram of gRPC request durations with buckets defined in milliseconds.
+* `grpc.request.ms`: Histogram of gRPC request durations with buckets defined in milliseconds.

 The histogram buckets can be specified using the `WithRequestDurationBuckets`.
 The default buckets are `{1, 50, 200, 500, 1000, 2000, 5000, 10000, +Inf}`.